Alberto Delgado (Spanish footballer)

-Alberto Delgado Quintana (born 4 June 1991) is a Spanish footballer who plays for Cacereño as a left back.
+Alberto Delgado Quintana (born 4 June 1991) is a Spanish footballer who plays for Barquereño as a left back.

 Club career

 Spain

 Born in Cabezón de la Sal, Cantabria, Delgado was a Racing Santander youth graduate.
 On 8 November 2009 he made his senior debut for the reserves, coming on as a half-time substitute in a 1–1 home draw against Vecindario in the Segunda División B championship.
 He only appeared in one further match, as the B-team suffered relegation.

 Delgado subsequently represented Barakaldo CF, SD Amorebieta and SD Leioa, all in the third and fourth divisions.

 Senica

 On 14 July 2016, Delgado signed for Fortuna Liga club FK Senica.
 He made his professional debut three days later, starting in a 0–1 home loss against Slovan Bratislava.

 He left the club in January 2017 for signing with Spanish fourth division club Real Avilés.